OriWeiss/Koo-Koo-Imaging/KooKoo_Imaging/README.txt

         Purpose: This is the main program that will run in windows pre installation environment.
 It will be able to backup and restore a chosen image.
-Since python files can not be run on windows pre installation environment a tool will be used to convert to an executable Media directory
+Since python files can not be run on windows pre installation environment a tool will be used to convert to an executable KooKoo_Files directory
-        Note: NOT completed.
+        Note: The WMI Package is installed to WinPE Note:Python 64 bit and the WMI package are installed
-        Purpose: To launch WinPe through bios
+	Purpose: To launch WinPe through bios which allows the launch of KooKoo Imaging though Python 3.7amd64

 Legal
     No business or corporation shall be able to use or modify this code/program.

-DEVELOPERS
-    If you are interested in working and completing this code please email me at oriweiss212@gmail.com I will gladly help guide you through my ideas for how to complete KooKoo.py and run it in WinPe.
-I am currently taking a break on this project as school is keeping me busy.